neub/wr-nic/doc/wr-nic.md

 	2. FIFOs to store the timestamps of input signals
 	3. Interrupt control registers that allow to configure the interrupts  generated when there are data in the FIFOs.
 	4. Monostable register, which generates a single clock cycle-long
+	5. Update the mode of the drivers: the termination resistors and if it is connected to GPIO, DIO core or WRPC.

 DIO Configuration & Control
 ==========================